Allotropes of sulfur: Catena sulfur forms

-Catena sulfur forms refers to mixtures of sulfur allotropes that are high in catena (polymer chain) sulfur.
+The term "Catena sulfur forms" refers to mixtures of sulfur allotropes that are high in catena (polymer chain) sulfur.
 The naming of the different forms is very confusing and care has to be taken to determine what is being described because some names are used interchangeably.

 Amorphous sulfur

 Amorphous sulfur is the quenched product from molten sulfur hotter than the λ-transition at 160 °C, where polymerization yields catena sulfur molecules.
 (Above this temperature, the properties of the liquid melt change remarkably.
 For example, the viscosity increases more than 10000-fold as the temperature increases through the transition).
 As it anneals, solid amorphous sulfur changes from its initial glassy form, to a plastic form, hence its other names of plastic, and glassy or vitreous sulfur.
 The plastic form is also called χ-sulfur.
 Amorphous sulfur contains a complex mixture of catena-sulfur forms mixed with cyclo-forms.